raulibanez/pinata/README.md

 For production environments, it is recommended to use pm2 as a process manager for Node.js applications.

+## Data Purge

+Piñata respects privacy and manages data efficiently through a data purge mechanism.
+A script located at `scripts/purge-database.js` is designed to delete data related to guilds and their members from which the bot has been removed.
+This script will purge data from guilds that have been inactive for 24 hours.
+However, please note that this script does not run automatically.
+It needs to be scheduled to run daily using a task scheduler like cron jobs or similar tools.
+This ensures that any data related to a guild or its members is not retained unnecessarily, aligning with our commitment to privacy and efficient data management.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.